fenago/machine-learning/lab_guides/lab_1.md

 - Just like humans make decisions based on experience, computers can make decisions based on previous data.
 This is what machine learning is all about.

-- Machine learning uses the remember-formulate-predict framework, as follows:
+Machine learning uses the remember-formulate-predict framework, as follows:

-o **Remember:** Use previous data. o **Formulate:** Build a model, or a rule, for this data. o **Predict:** Use the model to make predictions about future data.
+- **Remember:** Use previous data.
+- **Formulate:** Build a model, or a rule, for this data.
+- **Predict:** Use the model to make predictions about future data.